rsmed31/Interface/README.md

 A robust Server Monitoring Agent that provides real-time system metrics collection and monitoring through SSH connections.
 The agent collects CPU, RAM, disk usage, and log data from remote machines and exposes this information via a REST API.

+This project will be used to server a modern monitoring dashboard you can check it [here](https://github.com/rsmed31/interfaceUI)

 ## Features

 - **System Metrics**